gabrielbazan/fast-cookie/README.md

 ## Run unit tests

 The template comes with some unit tests, which you can already run.
-As you add unit tests, you can run them the same way too.
+As you add unit tests, you can run them the same way.

 First, make sure you're in the API directory:
 ```shell
 cd api/api/
 ```

-After creating the virtualenv, and installed the requirements and test requirements, run the following to run all unit
+After creating the virtualenv, and installed the requirements (including test requirements), run the following to run all unit tests:
-tests:
 ```shell
 make run_unit_tests
 ```